NETWAYS/gitlab-training/day1/06_Server/04_Connect_Local_Remote.md

 With GitLab snippets, you can store and share bits of code and text with other users.

 * Snippet visibility can differ from the project's visibility
-* Are version controlled and have syntax highlighting
+* Snippets are version controlled and have syntax highlighting
 * URL is stable and can be shared

 Example use cases: